If you may be pregnant and are considering your options, you can find more information on the Unexpected Pregnancy page.

 - Visiting Hours

 We believe people heal best when surrounded by family and friends.
 As such, we welcome visitors and do not impose limited visiting hours at our hospitals.
 In certain situations, care staff may regulate the number of visitors and length of visits based on patient needs and/or requirements of the unit.
 Read our visitor guidelines.

 - Our Birth Hospitals

 A pre-admission package is available from the Central Vancouver Island Health Unit, or the admitting department of the hospital.
 Pre-registration helps the hospital process your admission and address your accommodation preference.
-Call 250.755.3308 to arrange a tour of the department.

 Labour & Birth

 You are ready.
 You have a plan for your labour and birth.
 The following is a short guide to a “typical” labour and birth.